 Da Vinci and the Science of Painting

-The Mona Lisa is one of many interesting examples of sci-art.
+The Mona Lisa is probably the most obvious and popular example of sci-art.
 Leonardo da Vinci, who made significant discoveries in natural sciences, anatomy, engineering, and physics, was a master in translating scientific ideas into his paintings.
-In the Mona Lisa, he used linear perspective to give the impression that the figure sits in front of a vast landscape.
+In the Mona Lisa, for example, he used linear perspective to give the impression that the figure sits in front of a vast landscape.